 It’s provocative that the biology of a creature, such as the duck-billed platypus, could provide such important insight into human biology that it can drive new drug development, positively impacting human health.

 Of course, this leads to the follow-up rebuttal: Why would God create using the same template?
 Why not create each biochemical system from scratch to be ideally suited for its function?
 As I pointed out recently, there may well be several reasons why a Creator would design living systems around a common set of templates.
 In my estimation, the most significant reason is discoverability.
 The shared features of biochemical systems make it possible to apply what we learn by studying one organisms to all others, in some cases.
-As a case in point: The occurrence of GLP-1 in all mammals and the shared features of GLP-1 and exendin-4 make it possible to gain insight into human biology by studying the duck-billed platypus.
+As a case in point, the occurrence of GLP-1 in all mammals and the shared features of GLP-1 and exendin-4 make it possible to gain insight into human biology by studying the duck-billed platypus.

 This discoverability makes it easier to appreciate God’s glory and grandeur, as evinced in biochemical systems by their elegance, sophistication, and ingenuity.

-Discoverability of biochemical systems also reflect God’s providence and care for humanity.
+Discoverability of biochemical systems also reflects God’s providence and care for humanity.
 If not for the shared features, it would be nearly impossible for us to learn enough about the living realm for our benefit.
 Where would biomedical science be without the ability to learn fundamental aspects about our biology by studying model organisms such as yeast, fruit flies, and mice?
 How would it be possible to identify new medications if not for the biochemical similarities between humans and other creatures, such as the duck-billed platypus?

 Far from making no sense, the shared features in biochemistry are a manifestation of the Creator’s care and love for humanity.